-Dr. Hollander continues to impress the community as one of the most advanced vascular specialists in New Jersey.
-His medical foothold spans many years in multiple locations, treating peripheral artery disease, dialysis access, deep and superficial veins, and other vascular issues.
-Dr. Hollander is conveniently located in Vineland, Cumberland County, NJ.
-Dr. Hollander has offices close to Philadelphia, Cape May, Avalon, Ocean City, Atlantic City, Egg Harbor, Millville, Bridgeton, Salem, Glassboro, Hammonton, Swedesboro, Deptford, Cherry Hill, Camden, Toms River and Trenton.
+Pulse Vascular continues to impress the community as one of the most advanced group of vascular specialists in New Jersey.
+The Pulse Vascular Team's medical foothold spans many years in multiple locations, treating peripheral artery disease, dialysis access, deep and superficial veins, and other vascular issues.
+Pulse Vascular is conveniently located in Vineland, Cumberland County, NJ with offices close to Philadelphia, Cape May, Avalon, Ocean City, Atlantic City, Egg Harbor, Millville, Bridgeton, Salem, Glassboro, Hammonton, Swedesboro, Pennsaukin, Manahawkin, Deptford, Cherry Hill, Camden, Toms River and Trenton.

 Experienced in vascular procedures and Interventional Radiology (IR)!

-Dr. Hollander received his Medical Degree from the New York Institute of Technology, and then served his Diagnostic Radiology residency at Columbia University Medical Center.
+The Pulse Vascular Team is led by Dr. Hollander, who received his Medical Degree from the New York Institute of Technology, and then served his Diagnostic Radiology residency at Columbia University Medical Center.
 After Columbia, he completed his fellowship in the Vascular Interventional Radiology department of Yale-New Haven Hospital in Connecticut.
+Learn more about our providers.

 Cutting-edge technology that decreases risk and ensures a higher procedural success rate!

-A national leader in the use of intravascular ultrasound, Dr. Hollander can now treat those with deep venous disease - helping patients with symptoms including painful leg swelling and venous leg ulcers.
+A national leader in the use of intravascular ultrasound, The Pulse Vascular Team of Vascular Speciaists can treat those with deep venous disease - helping patients with symptoms including painful leg swelling and venous leg ulcers.

 Check out the Saving Limbs Foundation, founded by Dr. Scott Hollander!